oachamfo/mern-stack-learning-platform-frontend/README.md

 # User Stories:

+I can view an index of questions (Index Questions).
+I can create a question (Create Question).
+I can read a question (Read Question).
+I can edit a question (Update Question).
+I can delete a question (Delete Note).
+I can answer a question (Create Answer).
+I can read an answer (Read Answer).

+## User Stories Summary:

 As a user, I want other users to answer my questions and be able to answer theirs, while taking back questions I asked by deleting them, and make changes to a question if I get an afterthought by editing.

-I can create a question.
-I can read a question.
-I can edit a question.
-I can delete a question.
-I can answer a question.